daroczig/CEU-R-prod/README.md

 text_slackr(text = msg, preformatted = FALSE, channel = '#bots')
 ```

+#### Exercise: Create another Jenkins job

+1. Get a sample from the Kinesis strem
+2. Sum up the amounts
+3. Report in the #bots channel

 #### Exercise: Dockerize the Jenkins job

 * Enable Docker usage for `jenkins`